 At Langdon & Emison, we’ve seen all too often what happens when individuals handling their own claims get blockaded by an insurance company.
 Many are given bad information and assume they have no recourse, while others lack the knowledge, experience, and resources to continue fighting for their claim.

 Let us fight for you.
 We can investigate your accident, document damages in full, and work through the language of the insurer’s own contracts to seek the maximum compensation available.
 We are also not afraid to take your claim to court or an alternative dispute resolution venue to give your case the highest chances of success possible.

 If you need professional help with your case, we are here for you.
-Schedule a free, no-obligation consultation with a Chicago personal injury lawyer near you when you call (312) 855-0700 or contact us online.
+Schedule a free, no-obligation consultation with one of our attorneys near you when you call (312) 872-3389 or contact us online.